alexcoder04/i3gocks/docs/Configuration.md

 ## Name

-Key that is used by i3bar/swaybar and kherson to identify the blocks.
+Key that is used by i3bar/swaybar and i3gocks to identify the blocks.

 Possible values: any string